divvun/gut/doc/template/template.md

 ### List of commands

-Let says `dadmin template` is our sub command for this task.
+Let says `gut template` is our sub command for this task.
 Below are our list of commands:
 The bold one is nesscesary for our current task (apply changes).

 #### Template

-- `dadmin template init`: Init delta file for a template repo
+- `gut template init`: Init delta file for a template repo
-- `dadmin template bump-version`: Mark the current version of the template is the newest version of template
+- `gut template bump-version`: Mark the current version of the template is the newest version of template
-- `dadmin template {add,remove} [--optional|--ignore]`: Adds or remove a file from the template list, with flags for adding to the optional or ignored list
+- `gut template {add,remove} [--optional|--ignore]`: Adds or remove a file from the template list, with flags for adding to the optional or ignored list
-- `dadmin template pattern {list,add,remove}`: Manage file patterns (like UND -> some lang)
+- `gut template pattern {list,add,remove}`: Manage file patterns (like UND -> some lang)

 #### Repo

-- `dadmin generate-repo <template-url>`: Create a new repository from a template url
+- `gut generate-repo <template-url>`: Create a new repository from a template url
-- `dadmin template install <template-url>`: Init delta file for a repo
+- `gut template install <template-url>`: Init delta file for a repo
-- `dadmin template apply [--continue|--abort]`: Start apply changes from template - if conflict, running with --continue after starting will allow finishing it, and --abort will revert any patching changes.
+- `gut template apply [--continue|--abort]`: Start apply changes from template - if conflict, running with --continue after starting will allow finishing it, and --abort will revert any patching changes.
-- `dadmin template replacement {set,remove}`: Add or remove replacements from the template file
+- `gut template replacement {set,remove}`: Add or remove replacements from the template file

 ### Delta file structure